kubernetes-retired/heapster/docs/model.md

 ### Namespace-level Metrics and Stats
-`/api/v1/model/namespaces`: Displays a list of all available namespaces, along with their latest CPU and Memory Usage values.
+`/api/v1/model/namespaces`: Returns a list of all available namespaces, along with their latest CPU and Memory Usage values.

-`/api/v1/model/namespaces/{namespace-name}`: Displays all browsable subpaths for a specific namespace.
+`/api/v1/model/namespaces/{namespace-name}`: Returns all browsable subpaths for a specific namespace.

-`/api/v1/model/namespaces/{namespace-name}/metrics/`: Displays a list of available namespace-level metrics
+`/api/v1/model/namespaces/{namespace-name}/metrics/`: Returns a list of available namespace-level metrics

-`/api/v1/model/namespaces/{namespace-name}/metrics/{metric-name}?start=X&end=Y`: Displays a set of (Timestamp, Value) pairs for the requested namespace-level metric, within the time range specified by `start` and `end`.
+`/api/v1/model/namespaces/{namespace-name}/metrics/{metric-name}?start=X&end=Y`: Returns a set of (Timestamp, Value) pairs for the requested namespace-level metric, within the time range specified by `start` and `end`.

 `/api/v1/model/namespaces/{namespace-name}/stats/`: Exposes the average, max and 95th percentile over the